 When and How to Use These Guidelines

 Guidance on legislative standards is a vital thread in the fabric of New Zealand’s policy and legislative development framework.
 The first edition of these Guidelines was published in 2001 and rewritten in 2014 by the former Legislation Advisory Committee.
-This edition was published in 2018 by the Legislation Design and Advisory Committee.
-The Guidelines are endorsed by Cabinet and may be supplemented by LDAC.
+This edition was published in 2021 by the Legislation Design and Advisory Committee.
+The Guidelines are endorsed by Cabinet and are supplemented by LDAC from time to time

 A number of the considerations in these Guidelines are also addressed as part of the various existing government requirements relating to the policy and legislative development process.
 Disclosure statements(external link), Regulatory Impact Assessments(external link), New Zealand Bill of Rights Act 1990 (NZBORA) vets(external link), and compliance with the Cabinet Manual(external link) will all have their own procedures and requirements.